magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 will appear to oppose us.
 But as soon as we begin to investigate properly, that which we experience will bring us to wisdom and clear understanding, just as the chickens came to their understanding.
-In this way, we can say that they practised They know in accordance with truth, it’s their insight.
+In this way, we can say that they practised ‘vipassanā’.
+They know in accordance with truth, it’s their insight.

 In our practice, we have our senses as tools which, when rightly used, enable us to become enlightened to the Dhamma.
 This is something which